Viable bounce from non-minimal inflation: Stability analysis of a non minimally coupled theory

 \section{Stability analysis of a non minimally coupled theory}

-Now that we have already established the bouncing model and have shown that, it is free from all the instabilities and is able to satisfy all the observations, in this section, we shall verify the last subtle yet important issue associated with the bouncing cosmology, i.e., to evade the BKL instability.
+Now that we have already established the bouncing model and have shown that, it is free from all the instabilities and is able to satisfy all the observations, in this section, we shall verify the last subtle yet important issue associated with the bouncing cosmology: the BKL instability.
 Before we proceed to investigate such issue for the general action, let us make a few remarks.
 Finding the stability of a generalized system is extremely difficult as it is highly non-linear in nature.
-However, one can make simple assumptions that help to simplify the system and as a result, make it solvable around a local area.
-One such assumption is that, the additional fluid is barotropic in nature, which we defined earlier.
-However, this itself is not enough to solve the system and therefore, we make another approximation: the corresponding scale factor solution without the presence of the additional fluid, is power-law in nature.
-One can always make such approximation as at any given instantaneous time, the scale factor can be approximated as a power law.
+However, one can make simple assumptions that may help to simplify the system and as a result, make it solvable around a local area.
+One such assumption is that the additional fluid is barotropic in nature, which we defined earlier.
+However, this itself is not enough to solve the system analytically, and therefore, we make another approximation: without the presence of the additional fluid, the corresponding first slow-roll parameter $\epsilon_1$ is `nearly' constant and therefore, the scale factor solution is approximately a power-law in nature.
+One can always make such approximation when the relative variation of the slow-roll parameter, i.e., $\epsilon_2 \ll 1,$ and as a result, at any given instantaneous time, the scale factor can be approximated as a power law.
 The corresponding required conditions are $\gamma, \mu$ in Eq. \eqref{eq:def-gamma-xi} to be constants, i.e.,

 One can then immediately show that, under the above approximation, the (first) slow-roll parameter takes the following exact form as

 Note that, one can compare Eq. \eqref{eq:slow-roll-power-law} with \eqref{eq:slow-roll-epsilon} and show that, at the de-Sitter limit, both coincides with one another.
 The corresponding scale factor solution can easily be written down as